 Kids love to receive mail!
 We strongly encourage frequent letter writing as a means of parents and children staying in touch during the summer.
-Due to our rural setting it can take many days to get mail to and from Camp Ramah.
+Due to our rural setting, please be aware that it can take many days to get mail to and from Camp Ramah.
 Send letters to: